Spring Boot vs Quarkus in 2026

 The first demos were impressive.
 Conferences were buzzing with Quarkus promotions.
 Sure, there were initial issues—that’s expected—but maybe they slowed down its adoption.

-In the past few years, I barely heard anything about Quarkus.
-It seemed to have disappeared from major company tech stacks.
 Then, last week, I saw a major Swiss insurance company looking for Quarkus developers.
 That got me curious—what’s the status of this framework today?

 Job Market: Spring vs. Quarkus